sssgordon/birch/README.md

-# :evergreen_tree: :shibiscus: Birch: A webshop with plants :evergreen_tree: :shibiscus:
+# :evergreen_tree: Birch: A webshop with plants :evergreen_tree:

 ## What is this project about
 This webshop was created by [Gordon So](https://github.com/sssgordon) and [Melissa 't Hart](https://github.com/MelissaDTH).
 We worked on this during a project week at the Codaisseur Academy in week 4.
 Initially it was built only on the client-side, but later on in the academy we decided to also create a back-end ([The back-end repository can be found here](https://github.com/sssgordon/birch-server.git)).